xRoier/SCPSL-Translations/.github/pull_request_template.md

 (Replace this text with language name)

 ## Type of change
-- [ ] New language addition
+- [ ] Added new language translation
-- [ ] Changes to current existing language
+- [ ] Changed a currently existing translation

 ## Have you tested the changes you've made?
 - [ ] Yes